moka-rs/moka/MIGRATION-GUIDE.md

 **Tokio**

-1. Call `tokio::runtime::Handle::current()` in async context to obtain a handle to the current Tokio runtime.
+1. Call the `tokio::runtime::Handle::current()` method in async context to obtain a handle to the current Tokio runtime.
 2. From outside async context, call cache's async function using `block_on` method of the runtime.